Asbestos is a natural fibrous form of mineral silicate. Until the early 1980s it was used widely for:

 You need to apply a permit to have asbestos buried at the landfill.

-We also have a checklist you need to stick to when having any asbestos removed from a property.
+We also have a checklist to points to tick off when you are having asbestos removed form a property.

-Phone our Solid Waste Manager on (04) 237 5089 for more information about disposing of asbestos.
+Phone the Solid Waste Team on (04) 237 5089 for more information about disposing of asbestos.

 A hazardous substance includes any substance that has one or more of the following properties: